 The Conquest of Dorne

 Young Daeron I Targaryen had long felt that the continued independence of Dorne represented unfinished business for the Targaryens, and upon his ascension he vowed to rectify his ancestor's mistake.
 He ascended to the throne in 157 AC, and marched south, defeating the Dornishmen in battle.
 He used a goat track to bypass the Dornish watchtowers on the Boneway.
 Meanwhile, Alyn Velaryon, Daeron's naval commander known as Oakenfist, broke the Planky Town and sailed up the Greenblood while most of the Dornishmen's strength was occupied in the Prince's Pass.
-Daeron wrote about his victory in his Conquest of Dorne.
+Daeron wrote about his victory in his book, The Conquest of Dorne.
 In order to make it seem more glorious, Daeron exaggerated the strength of the Dornishmen.